HOW TO GET STARTED

 2-CYCLE vs 4-CYCLE ENGINES

-Understanding what to expect the relative levels of maintenance to be in each class will be key in making your decision.
-4-cycle engines (like the popular Briggs & Stratton 206) will require an oil change (roughly 14 oz) probably every race weekend to remain competitive and keep the engine running well.
+Developing an understanding of the levels of maintenance in each class will help make your decision on where to race.
+The 4-cycle engines (like the popular Briggs & Stratton 206) will generally require an oil change (roughly 14 oz) every race weekend to remain competitive and keep the engine running well.
 Cleaning the air filter and carburetor every few hours of running is also good practice for maintaining the engine.
-However, the engine is capable of doing a full season before a “refresh” of the top end, and will go several seasons before needing a full rebuild.
+However, this engine is capable of running a full season before a “refresh” of the top end and will go several seasons before needing a major rebuild.

-2-cycle classes (like the Comer Kid Kart, IAME Mini Swift, KA100 and VLR) require you to mix oil in with your fuel before filling up, to keep your engine lubricated.
-You will also see major gains in power from getting your engine “blueprinted” or rebuilt by an engine builder and common rebuild intervals on the 2-cycle engines are much more frequent (potentially twice in a season) for the top runners even in club level racing.
-The 2-cycle engines will also need their air filters cleaned regularly, and the carburetors rebuilt a couple of times a season.
+The 2-cycle engines (like the Comer Kid Kart, IAME Mini/Micro Swift, KA100 and VLR) require you to mix oil in with your fuel before filling up to keep your engine lubricated, since 2-cycle engines do not have a traditional oil sump.
+You will also see gains in power from getting your engine “blueprinted” or rebuilt by a karting engine builder, and common rebuild intervals on the 2-cycle engines are much more frequent (potentially twice in a full season) for the top runners in club level racing.
+The 2-cycle engines will also need their air filters cleaned regularly, and the carburetors rebuilt every few races to continue running properly.
+Higher horsepower classes will also wear through tires, chains, and brakes more quickly than lower horsepower classes.

 READ THE RULES

 Download the OVKA rulebook on our website (OVKA.com) and familiarize yourself with what is allowed, and not allowed, when racing with the club.
 Before purchasing your kart, you’ll want to make sure that the chassis, bodywork, tires, and engine all meet the requirements laid out in this season’s rules document.
-You will also want to go through the Pre-Tech Safety Checklist (also copied here in Appendix B) to make sure that all of the proper safety items are either installed on your kart or are able to be installed before practicing or race day.
-You may suffer disqualification for an overlooked noncompliant component if you are not familiar with the technical regulations.
+You will also want to go through the Pre-Tech Safety Checklist to make sure that all proper safety items are either installed on your kart, or are able to be installed, before going to the track.
+On race day you may suffer disqualification for an overlooked noncompliant component if you are not familiar with the technical regulations.

 You will also want to familiarize yourself with the race day procedures, on-track etiquette, and driver conduct expectations that are described in the rules.
-Un-sportsmanlike driving conduct will NOT be tolerated and can result in removal from the track or expulsion from the club.
+Unsportsmanlike conduct while driving or in the pit area will NOT be tolerated and can result in removal from the track or expulsion from the club.

 UNDERSTAND YOUR BUDGET